 Introduction — Why Place These Two Texts Side by Side?

-In 1968, Miura Tsutomu published Benshōhō wa Dō Iu Kagaku ka (What Kind of Science Is Dialectics?) through Kodansha’s Gendai Shinsho series.
-Reconceiving dialectics not as “philosophy” but as “science,” and illustrating its fundamental laws through a wealth of everyday examples, the book became a classic that has been read continuously for over half a century.
+In 1955, Miura Tsutomu published Benshōhō wa Dō Iu Kagaku ka (What Kind of Science Is Dialectics?) as part of Kodansha’s Million Books series (later reissued in 1968 through Kodansha’s Gendai Shinsho series).
+Reconceiving dialectics not as “philosophy” but as “science,” and illustrating its fundamental laws through a wealth of everyday examples, the book became a classic that has been read continuously for seventy years.
 Its central claim is unequivocal: matter is primary, and consciousness is merely a reflection of the material world.

 In November 2025, Maria Strömme, a materials scientist at Uppsala University, published a paper in the peer-reviewed physics journal AIP Advances.
 Titled “Universal Consciousness as Foundational Field,” the paper flipped Miura’s claim precisely 180 degrees.
 Consciousness, Strömme argued, is the fundamental field of the universe, and matter, spacetime, and energy all emerge from it.